Pennsylvania Education Code and Explanations

 Home Education and Private Tutoring in Pennsylvania

 Legal information for those who wish to tutor or hire a private tutor.
-From the Pennsylvania Department of Education.
+From askPauline’s Guide to Homeschooling in PA.

 Alternatives to the PA home education law (Act 169), including private tutoring, homebound instruction, church schools, religious exemption, umbrella schools, public cyber-charter schools, and underground homeschooling.
 From Paula’s Guide.